Same-sex marriage in Campeche: Native Mexicans

 While many Indigenous cultures historically practiced polygamy to some extent, there are no records of same-sex marriages being performed in these cultures in the way they are commonly defined in Western legal systems.
 However, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 The Yucatec Maya recognized certain forms of institutionalised same-sex relations.
 Some shamans engaged in homosexual acts with their patients, and priests engaged in ritualized homosexual acts with their gods.
 Anthropologist Walter Lee Williams wrote with respect to the Yucatec Maya: "After my arrival in Yucatán, I soon learned that the society provides a de facto acceptance of same-sex relations for males.
 It did not take long to establish contacts, and my informants suggested that a large majority of the male population is at certain times sexually active with other males.
 This usually occurs in the years between thirteen and thirty, when sexual desire is strongest, but it also involves men older than that.
 Marriage to a woman does not seem to have much effect on the occurrence and amount of homosexual behavior."
 Carvings, rituals and stories were explicit about sexual diversity.

-Marriage statistics
+Statistics

 The following table shows the number of same-sex marriages performed in Campeche since legalization in 2016 as reported by the National Institute of Statistics and Geography.
 Figures for 2020 are lower than previous years because of the restrictions in place due to the COVID-19 pandemic.